aishup/SongAnalysis_AWSRedshiftS3/README.md

 ETL Pipeline Process:
 ---------------------
 1. Redshift cluster is created in AWS .
 2. Staging tables 'staging_events' and 'staging_songs' are created .
-JSON files are pulled from S3 and data is copied into the tables without any modification.
+JSON files are pulled from S3 and data is copied into the staging tables without any modification.
 3. New fact table(songplays) and dimension tables(time,users,songs,artists) are designed by following the Star Schema
 4. SQL Insert queries are run to Select the data from staging tables and loaded into their respective table columns in proper data format.